Top 10 Fears of Older Adults in 2026

 More than half of pre-retirement older adults concerned they won’t have enough money

-About one in five Baby Boomers are retired, and the pace at which they're leaving the workforce increased in 2020, potentially due to the COVID-19 pandemic.1 And by the end of the decade, the youngest members of the generation will be over 65.
+More than half of Baby Boomers are retired, and the pace at which they’re leaving the workforce has accelerated since 2020, potentially due to the COVID-19 pandemic.
+And by the end of the decade, the youngest members of the generation will be over 65.

 For many, retirement represents an exciting new era of life.
 A less hectic pace, no more focusing on work, getting to travel, and spending more time with loved ones are the retirement dreams for millions of Americans.
 But there are many downsides to aging and retirement, not the least of which are new financial concerns.

 We wanted to understand the fears that are most common for older adults, especially those related to issues like retirement savings, medical bills, and other financial issues.
-The past year has been a harrowing one for millions of people around the world.2 While our research revealed that older adults have been more emotionally resilient than their younger counterparts over the past year, some of their biggest fears may be more within their control than they realize.
+The past several years have been challenging for millions of people around the world.
+While our research revealed that older adults have been more emotionally resilient than their younger counterparts in recent years, some of their biggest fears may be more within their control than they realize.
 (Check out our methodology below.)

 Key findings: